kadirahq/flow-router/README.md

 FlowRouter also has it's own subscription registration mechanism.
 We will remove this in version 3.0.
 We don't remove or deprecate it in version 2.x because this is the easiest way to implement FastRender support for your app.
 In 3.0 we've better support for FastRender with Server Side Rendering.

-Flow Router does only registration of subscriptions.
+FlowRouter does only registration of subscriptions.
 It does not wait until subscription became ready.
 This is how to register a subscription.

 ~~~js
 FlowRouter.route('/blog/:postId', {